roszenil/roszenil.github.io/_portfolio/SSEmodels.md

 mni = 0
 ```

 Now we are going to define our speciation and extinction rates.
 This is the part where the graphical model thinking starts helping with.
 We need to create four parameters $$(\lamda_0, \lambda_1, \mu_0,\mu_1)$$ to define speciation and extinction rates under BiSSE.
 Because our inferential approach is based on Bayesian statistics, what we want is to define four randon variables (r.v.s) that have a probability density function.
-The paradigm in Bayesian statistics states that parameters are unknown and random meaning that they have a probability distribution, since speciation and extinction rates can take continuous values, we call those probability **densities**, and one can choose from any [density](https://en.wikipedia.org/wiki/Probability_density_function) where values are positive (no negative rates allow).
-There are plenty of options (see here).
-In this example we will choose a [log-Normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) for all four of them, but you can and should explore other possibilities.
+The paradigm in Bayesian statistics states that parameters are unknown and random meaning that they have a probability distribution, since speciation and extinction rates can take continuous values, we call those probability **densities**, and one can choose from any [density](https://en.wikipedia.org/wiki/Probability_density_function) where the parameter values are positive (no negative rates allow).
+There are plenty of options ([see here](https://en.wikipedia.org/wiki/List_of_probability_distributions#Continuous_distributions).
+In this example we will choose a [log-Normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution) for all four parameters of speciation and extinction, but you can and should explore other possibilities.

 ```
 ## Create the constant prior parameters of the diversification rates
 ## Number of surviving lineages is 165

-H = 0.587405
+mx=ln(165/(2*observed_phylogeny.rootAge()))
+sx= 0.01
-rate_mean <- ln( ln(165/2.0) / observed_phylogeny.rootAge() )
+rate_mean <- exp(mx+sx^2)
-rate_sd <- 2*H
+rate_sd <- exp(2*mx+sx^2)*exp(sx^2-1)

 for (i in 1:NUM_STATES) {